 Introducing the Next Section: SEM-Based Classifications

 The previous section outlined many of the statistical problems with the methodology of the Carnegie Classifications.
-We admit that no single perfect method exists for dimension reduction or latent variable modeling; however, there may be alternative methods that would address the aforementioned issues.
-An SEM-based approach would at least mitigate the first problem of unstable loadings (???) and would allow for a reduction in information loss.
+Instead, we propose an alternative methodology; an SEM-based approach would at least mitigate the first problem of unstable loadings (???) and would allow for a reduction in information loss.

 An Alternate Approach: Structural Equation Models